 Per Share Total

 Public offering price \$ \$

 Underwriting discounts and commissions (1) \$ \$

 Proceeds, before expenses, to us \$ \$

-(1) The underwriters will receive compensation in addition to the underwriting discount See "Underwriting" beginni ng on page 74 of this prospectus for a

-1) The underwriters will receive compensation in addition to the underwriting discount.
-See "Underwriting" beginning on page 74 of this prospectus for description of compensation payable to the underwriters.
+(1) The underwriters will receive compensation in addition to the underwriting discount.
+See "Underwriting" beginning on page 75 of this prospectus for a description of compensation payable to the underwriters.

-We have granted the underwriters a 45-day option to purchase up to 177,000 additional shares of common stock solely to cover-over-allotments, if any.
+We have granted the underwriters a 45-day option to purchase up to 172,500 additional shares of common stock solely to cover-over-allotments, if any.